Benefit of clergy: Later development

 When the literacy test was abolished in 1706, the lesser sentence given to those who pleaded benefit of clergy was increased to up to 6–24 months' hard labour.
 Under the Transportation Act 1718, those who pleaded benefit of clergy could be sentenced to seven years' banishment to North America.
 The American Revolution (1775–1783) disrupted the application of this punishment (although two of the British soldiers convicted for their roles in the 1770 Boston Massacre made use of the benefit of clergy to receive reduced punishments).
 With the abolition of branding in 1779, the benefit of clergy was no longer an option in most cases.
 Although transportation shifted to Australia, this came to be done using straightforward sentences of transportation for a term of years or for life.

 The benefit of clergy was abolished in the United Kingdom of Great Britain and Ireland by two acts in 1823, and Parliament formally abolished the benefit of clergy with the Criminal Law Act 1827.
-There was some doubt as to the efficacy of this act, and a final act was passed in 1841, removing all doubt (statute 4th and 5th Vict. c.
-22, 2 June 1841).
+However, a statute of Edward VI also enabled peers to claim a similar benefit, and it was uncertain that this form of proceeding was covered by the words of the Criminal Law Act 1827.
+The abolition of the benefit for peers was abolished by the Felony Act 1841 (4 & 5 Vict. c.
+22).

 In the United States, section 31 of the Crimes Act of 1790 eliminated the benefit from federal courts in capital cases, but it survived well into the mid-19th century in some state courts (for example, South Carolina granted a defendant benefit of clergy in 1855, and the state's Confederate Constitution forbade the benefit in cases of treason).
 Many states and counties have abolished the clergy benefits by proclamation, statute, or judicial decision; in others, it simply has fallen into disuse without formal abolition.
 Rhode Island, however, did not abolish it until 2013, along with deodands, and the distinction between petit treason and murder.